Our Sustainable Packaging Framework

 EcoEnclose is on a mission to transition the United States to truly sustainable packaging.
 Our north star for sustainable packaging is circularity.
 What does this mean?

-Packaging is made from packaging and becomes packaging again at the end of it's useful life.
+Packaging is made from packaging and becomes packaging at the end of it's useful life.

 Virgin inputs into the packaging manufacturing system are regenerative.